 As you will have seen or heard in the press from govenment that churches may open for public worship, subject to stringent conditions

-Following a Risk assessment submitted to and approved by the Archdeacon St Peter Calow will open again for United Benefice Eucharist on Sunday 19th July at 10am
+Following a Risk assessment submitted to and approved by the Archdeacon St Peter Calow is now open again for United Benefice Eucharist on Sundays 10am

 Please be aware due to track and trace by NHS systems you will need to provide your contact details if you go into the church.

-St Marys Sutton will have a risk assessment completed once the roof work has been completed in the summer
+St Marys Sutton will have a risk assessment completed once the roof work has been completed in the Autumn

 This information has been passed to the Arch Deacon who has agrees with this decision.

-It is expected that a decision as to the opening of churches to small groups for funerals has been made and Calow will open.
+It is expected that a decision as to the opening of churches to small groups for weddings and funerals has been made and Calow will open.